-Branson is known for world-class live shows.
-With an amazing lineup of special performances and themed shows, a Christmas show in Branson is unlike any others.
+Branson is known for world-class live music shows.
+With an amazing lineup of special performances and themed shows, a Christmas show in Branson is unlike any other.

 Christmas light displays can be found all throughout the Branson area.
-Driving tours such as Let There Be Lights!, Branson's Lights of Joy and Trail of Lights are all great to explore.
+Driving tours such as Let There Be Lights!, Branson's Lights of Joy and Trail of Lights are sure to brighten your trip.
 During the Christmas season, visitors can even experience light displays while walking down the Branson Landing.
 Silver Dollar City is home to the largest Christmas light display in this area during An Old Time Christmas.
 With Christmas in Midtown, you can find around 6.5 million lights across the park.Drive Through Light Displays

 An Old Time Christmas

 Everyone can experience the wonder of Silver Dollar City during An Old Time Christmas festival.
 The child in everyone will come alive when they see the millions of lights covering the city.
 Live Christmas shows, 1,000 decorated Christmas trees, an eight-story Christmas tree with special effects and the Holly Jolly Christmas Light Parade are part of the park’s amazing holiday lineup.Learn More

 Looking for the perfect gifts for your loved ones?
 In Branson, you can enjoy Christmas traditions and get all your Christmas shopping done!
 Specialty shops, outlet malls and unique-to-Branson experiences await, just be sure to bring your full shopping list.Where to Shop